Bug #158

 $ ./script.sh "83.170.94.214/#quassel-issue158/in"

-#6 Updated by Gallaecio over 11 years ago
+#6 Updated by Gallaecio almost 12 years ago

 Ups, I see there is already a fix, so nevermind about the patch.

-#7 Updated by Anonymous about 11 years ago
+#7 Updated by Anonymous over 11 years ago